 where Object and Property are separated by a period (or dot).
 For example, the statement Form1.Show means to show the form with the name Form1, Iabel1.Visible=true means label1 is set to be visible, Text1.text=”VB” is to assign the text VB to the text box with the name Text1, Text2.text=100 is to pass a value of 100 to the text box with the name text2, Timer1.Enabled=False is to disable the timer with the name Timer1 and so on.
 Let’s examine a few examples below:

-Syntaxes that do not involve setting of properties are also English-like, some of the commands are Print, If…Then….Else….End If, For…Next, Select Case…..End Select , End and Exit Sub.
+In Visual Basic, most of the syntaxes resemble the English language.
+Among the syntaxes are Print, If…Then….Else….End If, For…Next, Select Case…..End Select , End and Exit Sub.
 For example, Print “ Visual Basic” is to display the text Visual Basic on screen and End is to end the program.
-Other commands will be explained in details in the coming lessons.

 Program code that involves calculations is fairly easy to write, just like what you do in mathematics.
 However, in order to write an event procedure that involves calculations, you need to know the basic arithmetic operators in VB as they are not exactly the same as the normal operators , except for + and - .
 For multiplication, we use *, for division we use /, for raising a number x to the power of n, we use x ^n and for square root, we use Sqr(x).
 VB offers many more advanced mathematical functions such as Sin, Cos, Tan and Log, they will be discussed in lesson 10.
 There are also two important functions that are related to arithmetic operations, i.e. the functions Val and Str$ where Val is to convert text to a numerical value and Str$ is to convert numerical to a string (text).
 While the function Str$ is as important as VB can display a numeric value as string implicitly, failure to use Val will result in the wrong calculation.
 Let’s examine Example 4.4 and example 4.5.